TheRobBrennan/microsoft-parter-network/modules/Prepare your development environment for Azure development/README.md

 Visual Studio Code will install the extension.
 You're now ready to connect to your Azure subscription and deploy a web, mobile, or API app to an Azure App Service.

 # Summary

+In this module, you prepared your development environment for creating apps in Azure.
+You installed the appropriate IDE for your operating system and development requirements, and you added Azure integration to streamline the publishing of content directly to Azure services.